Back to blog

 Four studios, not one

-So software became application-development (slug appdev, alias software for back-compat), and three siblings moved in next to it:
+So software became application-development (slug appdev, alias software for back-compat), and three siblings moved in next to it.

-• libdev is inception → development → security → release.
+Inception → development → security → release.
 Inception folds in the API surface because that's where the contract lives.
 Release publishes to a registry; there's no on-call rotation.

 The existing software directory stays put on disk.
 Intents with studio: software still resolve cleanly — aliases are indexed alongside canonical names and slugs, so you never have to migrate anything.
 You can type appdev, application-development, or software.
 All three land in the same place.